 - When the temperatures match, slowly pour the lye-water into the oils.

 - Use the immersion blender to bring the batter to a light trace.
 It should be slightly thick and resemble cake batter.

 - If you are adding essential oils now is the time to do so.

 - Blend essential oils in by pulsing the immersion blender a few times.
 This should bring the mixture to a medium trace.
 You can tell when you have reached a medium trace by lifting your blender up out of the mixture (in the OFF position) and observing how the drips behave.
 They should sit on the surface without sinking back in.

 - Pour the soap batter into your prepared mold.
 Remember that the soap is not fully “cooked” yet at this point and could still irritate your skin so you should still be wearing your gear.

-- Place an upside down cardboard box over the soap and cover with a towel.
+- Place an upside-down cardboard box over the soap and cover it with a towel.
 If you live in a warm climate the towel may not be necessary.

 - Stand bars up in a dry area with an inch or so of space in between to allow for air circulation and let them sit for 4-6 weeks.
 This will allow the soap to complete the saponification process and also dry them out a bit so they last longer in the shower.

 What essential oils do the men in your life prefer?
 Have you ever tried them to make a soap for men?